import psychopg2

 in a production environment is quite cumbersome.

 Your production environment may provide environment management tools.
-For example, GitHub Actions and Posit Connect both provide you the ability to set secrets that aren’t visible to the users, but are accessible to the code at runtime in an environment variable.
+For example, GitHub Actions and Posit Connect both allow you to set secrets that aren’t visible to the users but are accessible to the code at runtime in an environment variable.

-Increasingly, organizations are using token-based authorization schemes that just exchange one cryptographically secure token for another, never relying on credentials at all.
+Organizations increasingly use token-based authorization schemes that exchange one cryptographically secure token for another, never relying on credentials at all.
 The tradeoff for the enhanced security is that they can be difficult to implement, likely requiring coordination with an IT/Admin to use technologies like Kerberos or OAuth.
 There’s more on how to do that in Chapter 16.

-It’s very common for organizations to write their own data connector packages in Python or R that include all of the shared connection details so users don’t have to remember them.
+It’s widespread for organizations to write data connector packages in Python or R that include all of the shared connection details so users don’t have to remember them.
 If everyone has their own credentials, it’s also nice if those packages set standard names for the environment variables so they can be more easily set in production.

 Whether you’re using R or Python, the function in your package should return the database connection object for people to use.